 NEBIVOLOL 5 MG TABLETS

 Active substance(s): NEBIVOLOL HYDROCHLORIDE

-Read all of this leaflet carefully before you start using this medicine.
+Read all this leaflet carefully before you start taking this medicine because it contains

 • Keep this leaflet.
 You may need to read it again.